Richter's syndrome

 Most people who develop Richter’s syndrome have one or more of these symptoms:

-• sudden swelling of their lymph nodes
+• sudden swelling of your lymph nodes Open a glossary item

 • fever which isn’t caused by an infection